Being attacked by a dog is a terrifying experience that no one should have to go through.

 There are three main exceptions that might prevent you from recovering damages under the dog bite laws in Ohio:

-- You were attempting to commit a crime; or
+• You were attempting to commit a crime, apart from a minor misdemeanor; or

-- You were trespassing at the time of the attack.
+• You were trespassing or attempting to trespass at the time of the attack.

 Solicitors are explicitly protected by the Ohio dog bite laws, even if they did not have proper solicitation permits, as long as they were on the property only for the purpose of soliciting and didn’t provoke the dog.